 Preparation is KEY when visiting remote off-grid islands.
 Here is what I wish I had known before visiting:

-• Bring a head torch!
-Street lights are not common at night time, and chances are you will want a good flashlight for late-night adventures.
+- A head torch: Street lights are not common at night time, and chances are you will want a good flashlight for late-night adventures.

-• BUY TRAVEL INSURANCE!
+- BUY TRAVEL INSURANCE!
 Believe me when I tell you, this will be so helpful before visiting Ometepe.
-The jungle has a mind of its own sometimes.
+The jungle has a mind of its own sometimes, the volcanoes are brutal, and if a dog bites you, you’re gonna need rabies treatment ASAP.

 Photo: @amandaadraper